 1. Find product X from brand Y

-2. Add product to shopping cart
+2. Add product X to the shopping cart

 3. Enable discount, using discount code xxxxx